oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 <unknown-hash-algorithm>
-For each element of type `$['$defs'].full_product_name_t..product_identification_helper..hashes[*]..file_hashes[*]..algorithm`, it MUST be tested that the hash algorithm is supported by the implementation.
-The warning MUST differentiate between the values mentioned in section
+For each element of type `$['$defs'].full_product_name_t..product_identification_helper..hashes[*]..file_hashes[*]..algorithm`, it SHALL be tested that the hash algorithm is supported by the implementation.
+The warning SHALL differentiate between the values mentioned in section
 #link(<full-product-name-type---product-identification-helper---hashes>)[3.1.4.3.2]
 and those not mentioned there.